zezba9000/Git-Game-GUI/README.md

-# Git-Game-GUI
+# Git-Game-GUI (v0.1.0.0)

 - NOTE: This is just in the prototype faze.

-- Based on libgit2sharp and writen in C# / WPF (maybe CEF or Eto with coreclr/mono in the future) (TODO)
+- Based on libgit2sharp and writen in C# / WPF (maybe Avalonia with coreclr/mono in the future) (TODO)

 - Auto check for .gitignore file

 - Auto check for Git-LFS install

 - Per project settings saved in .gitgamegui file

+- Per project user settings saved in .gitgamegui-user file (don't track)

 - Doesn't allow non resolved files to be staged without warning.